Agsiegert/scrivito-accessible-accordion/README.md

 ## Features
-The Scrivito Headline Widget has one extra feature compared to the *normal* headline Widget.
-It can store an anchor ID.
-The Widget should be used in conjunction with our Scrivito Advanced Button widget which offers a link to anchors and smooth scrolling.
+The Scrivito Accordion Widget hides and reveals text.

 ## Development

 With `npm run build` you can build the package into `build/`.

-With `npm start` you'll start a continues process, that rebuilds `build/` automatically once the source code is changed.
+With `npm start` you'll start a continuous process, that rebuilds `build/` automatically once the source code is changed.

 To add this library locally do the following in your scrivito app: